milad-alizadeh/vue-cli-plugin-atomic-design/README.md

 }
 ```

 **Note:** In some cases you might want to disable autoloading all components for performance purposes.
 For example you might want to lazyload some of your components.
-In this case you can disable autoloading by removing the line `import 'components'` from `src/main.js` file
+In this case you can disable autoloading by removing the line `import 'registerGlobalComponents'` from `src/main.js` file

 ### Folder Structure